 - UCI developed this guide for getting around Orange County without a car as well as local shopping and recreational resources.

-- The State of California's Department of Motor Vehicles does not recognize the international driver license.
-The State of California, however, does recognize a national driver license from your respective countries.
+- The State of California's Department of Motor Vehicles does not recognize the international driver's license.
+The State of California, however, does recognize a national driver's license from your respective country.

-- It is recommended students obtain a California Driver License within 30 days after arrival.
+- It is recommended students obtain a California Driver's License within 30 days after arrival.

-- Automobile insurance is required by law in the U.S., and a valid California driver license is required by most insurance companies.
+- Automobile insurance is required by law in the U.S., and a valid California driver's license is required by most insurance companies.